Zukkari/testing-template/readme.md

 2. itemNotInListAfterBeingRemoved
 3. addingDuplicateItemDoesNotChangeStoredData

-### AlarmClockTest
+### TicketOfficeTest

-Create unit tests for the `AlarmClock` class.
+Create unit tests for the `TicketOffice` class.
-Use Mockito to mock the `ScheduledExecutorService` interface.
+Use Mockito to mock the `TicketDatabase` interface.

 Create at least the following tests:
-1. timerAlarmCallsScheduleExactlyOnce
+1. throwsExceptionWhenNoSeatsAvailable
-2. timerAlarmUsesCorrectDelay
+2. returnsAvailableSeatOnPurchase
-3. scheduleAlarmCallsScheduleIfTimeInFuture
+3. callsReserveSeatWithCorrectArguments
-4. scheduleAlarmSkipsScheduleIfTimeInPast
-5. startTickingThrowsExceptionWhenShutdown
-6. startTickingUsesDelayOf1Second